modrinth/docs/docs/modpacks/creating_modpacks.md

 # Modpacks

 ## What is a modpack?
-A modpack is a list of mods with attached configs and worlds.
-In general, it's an instance of a game ready to play, or with minor changes.
+A modpack is a list of mods with additional files, such as configs In general, it's an instance of a game ready to play, or with minor changes.

 ## How do I create one?
-Really good question!
-This tutorial will be continued soon:tm:
+You cannot create modpacks on Modrinth yet.